Chirema/create-backtest-optimize-sell-cryptocurrency-trading-bot/README.md

 e.g. download ETHUSDT kline from 2020-01-01 to 2021-02-02 to directory /Users/bob/Binance:<br/>
 `python3 download-kline.py -s ETHUSDT -startDate 2020-01-01 -endDate 2021-02-02 -folder '/Users/bob/Binance'`

-## Optimizing the test trading bot

-## Making your trading bot production ready
+## Part 2: Optimize your trading bot
-This part belongs to the following medium article: ["How to create, backtest, optimize and sell a cryptocurrency trading bot (3/4)"](https://medium.com/p/21e0ec3abdcf).
+Read the medium article: ["How to backtest your trading bot"](https://medium.com/@jibbe.verhave/how-to-create-backtest-optimize-and-sell-a-cryptocurrency-trading-bot-2-4-75f5afef1f05).

+## Part 3: Deploy your trading bot
+Read the medium article: _coming soon_.

 For a production read trading bot production we use the [investing algorithm framework](https://investing-algorithm-framework.com).
 The trading bot uses trading data from BINANCE and also has